-Revy's ears perked up and her eyes grew wide as she picked up the faint click of the door handle.
+Revy's ears perked up as she picked up the faint click of the door handle.
 She was not in the best of moods.

 "Hey Revy, we were all wondering why you disappeared so early yesterday from the Yellow Fla-" Rock was cut off abruptly as an emotionally unstable Revy punched him square in the face, knocking him over onto the bed.
 Dazed, he tried to sit back up, but only to have her force him back down with her firearm jammed into his skull.

 "Revy, what the fu-"

 "SHUT UP!"
 Revy shouted as she shoved her cutlass harder against his head.
 Rock did as he was told, but was confused.
 What had her so upset?
 He looked up hoping to find the answer in her expression, but what he saw put him at a loss for words.

 She was an absolute wreck.
 It looked like she hadn't slept a wink since last night, her hair was a mess and was starting to fall out of its ponytail, and despite her attempt to cover it up, he could tell she had been crying.
 He felt her hand trembling slightly with the gun aimed at his forehead.
 It was clear she wasn't angry with him.
-She was scared.
+She was afraid.

-"Revy..." he tried speaking as calmly as possible.
-His tone indicated his concern for her.
+"Revy..." he tried speaking as calmly as possible, his tone indicating his concern for her.

 "I said SHUT UP fucking asshole!"
-Revy tried sounding tough, but Rock could detect the faint cracks in her voice.
+Revy spat angrily, but Rock could detect the faint cracks in her voice.
 He knew he had the upper hand, and he was prepared to call her bluff.

 "Fine Revy, go ahead.
 Shoot me," mocked Rock.
 He stared back at her with a hard, stern expression, without the slightest hint of fear.
 He wasn't afraid of her threats.
 He knew damn well it was all just an act, and it was one he had seen too many times before.